 - a couple of drops of rose essence

-- a few freeze-dried raspberries
+- a few freeze-dried raspberries to sprinkle over

 (1) Make the filling by beating the custard, rose essence and white chocolate together.
 Taste and add a little more rose essence if you think it needs it: be careful though, as it can easily become over-powering!
 Chill.